Atlanta campaign: Rocky Face Ridge (May 7–13, 1864)

 Johnston had entrenched his army on the long, high mountain of Rocky Face Ridge and eastward across Crow Valley.
-As Sherman approached, he decided to demonstrate against the position with two columns while he sent a third one through Snake Creek Gap, to the right, to hit the Western & Atlantic Railroad at Resaca, Georgia.
-The two columns engaged the enemy at Buzzard Roost (Mill Creek Gap) and at Dug Gap.
-In the meantime, the third column, under McPherson, passed through Snake Creek Gap and on May 9 advanced to the outskirts of Resaca, where it found Confederates entrenched.
-Fearing defeat, McPherson pulled his column back to Snake Creek Gap.
+Sherman had earlier decided to demonstrate against the strong Confederate position with the bulk of his force while he sent a smaller portion through Snake Creek Gap, to the right, to hit the Western & Atlantic Railroad at Resaca, Georgia.
+With sufficient men, the Union Army could cut off the Confederate lines of communication to the south and force Johnston to attack them or disperse his army traveling through the rough terrain to the east.
+The larger Union force engaged the enemy at Buzzard Roost (Mill Creek Gap) and at Dug Gap drawing away their attention.
+In the meantime, the third column, under McPherson, passed unnoticed through Snake Creek Gap and on May 9 advanced to the outskirts of Resaca, where it found a small Confederate force entrenched.
+Fearing defeat, McPherson pulled his column back to Snake Creek Gap, which Sherman's orders gave him authority to do.
 On May 10, Sherman decided to take most of his men and join McPherson to take Resaca.
 The next morning, as he discovered Sherman's army withdrawing from their positions in front of Rocky Face Ridge, Johnston retired south towards Resaca.
+So began the first of a long series of flanking maneuvers by Sherman against Johnston; Sherman became so good at the tactic that his men boasted that Sherman "could flank the devil out of hell, if necessary."
+Johnston would be flanked out of every position he held until eventually relieved of command.
+The opportunity to destroy or disorganize the Confederates in the campaign's first battle, however, was missed.